crystal-lang/crystal-website/_posts/2026-07-12-releasing-execution-contexts.md

 This impacts the preview MT model.
 The argument is deprecated and the behavior depends on the execution context:

-The concurrent execution context simple ignores the `same_thread` argument (noop).
+The concurrent execution context simply ignores the `same_thread` argument (noop).

 The parallel execution context ignores `same_thread: false` (noop), but doesn't